django-denmark/2020.djangoday.dk/content/_index.md

 and be drawn during the day.

 The full program was announced March 1st.
 You could [submit your proposal](/cfp/) until February 16th (extended from February 2nd).
 A virus came and interrupted our planning, and we rescheduled the whole event from taking place on April 17th.
-Most speakers have reconfirmed, but the program is still subject to adjustments.
+Luckily, all speakers re-confirmed.

 {{< talklist >}}